-When a person has diabetes, they have high levels of blood sugar.
-If glucose levels remain high, many health issues that can affect the body and organs.
+If a person has high glucose levels due to diabetes, this can lead to many health issues that can affect the body and organs.
 Managing these levels can reduce the risk of damage across the body.

 Getting an early diagnosis of diabetes, as well as following a treatment plan that involves regular medical care, lifestyle changes, and medication, can help limit the effects of diabetes.

 This article looks at some of the long-term complications of diabetes and how to prevent them.